 Today, Paula is back to her passion — horseback riding with her husband, tagged along by their two dogs.
 She credits her physician’s diligence in getting her back on her feet and her horse, Bella.

-“Unlike the many doctors I visited over the years for my conditions, I felt completely comfortable with Dr. Pischel,” says Paula.
+“Unlike the many doctors I visited over the years for my conditions, I felt completely comfortable with Dr. Pischel,” Paula says.
 “Although there is no cure for my condition, he has worked with me to manage my pain every step of the way.
 And for this, I’m extremely grateful.”